Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Data analysis

 Showers in the EMCal are selected as $\gamma$ candidates if they pass a shower shape cut~\cite{Aphecetche:2003zr} and a minimum energy cut ($E_{\gamma\min}=0.4$ GeV) to reduce contamination from minimum ionizing hadrons.
 Then $\gamma\gamma$ pairs are formed from all photon candidates in the same sector under the condition that their energies ($E_{\gamma 1}$ and $E_{\gamma 2}$) satisfy an asymmetry cut $|E_{\gamma 1}-E_{\gamma 2}|/(E_{\gamma 1}+E_{\gamma 2})<0.8$, to reduce the combinatorial background.

 To determine raw yields of $\pi^0$ and $\eta$ mesons the invariant mass ($m_{\rm inv}$) distributions of $\gamma\gamma$ pairs passing the cuts are produced in different $p_T$ and centrality intervals, separately for PbSc and PbGl subsystems~\cite{Adcox:2001jp}.
 The distributions contain a background and two signal peaks around $m_{\rm inv}\approx 0.14$ and $0.55$ GeV/$c^2$, corresponding to $\pi^0$ and $\eta$ decays, respectively.
 The background comprises correlated and uncorrelated components.
 The correlated component comes from photons of other particle decays ($K_S$, $\omega$, $\rho$, $\eta '$ etc).
 The uncorrelated component of the background comes from combinations of uncorrelated $\gamma$ candidates and is well reproduced by event mixing, where $\gamma\gamma$ pairs are formed from two $\gamma$ candidates from different events with similar collision vertex ($z_{{\rm BBC}}$) and centrality.
 Estimated background shapes are normalized to the real (same-event) $\gamma\gamma$ $m_{\rm inv}$ distributions in the ranges $0.08<m_{\rm inv}<0.085$ and $0.36<m_{\rm inv}<0.40$ GeV/$c^2$ for the $\pi^0$, in $0.7<m_{\rm inv}<0.8$ GeV/$c^2$ for the $\eta$, and then subtracted.
 Due to the rapid decrease of the combinatorial background with increasing $p_T$, the mixed-event subtraction is implemented only for $p_T<10$ GeV/$c$.
-The resulting $m_{\rm inv}$ distributions are fitted to a combination of a Gaussian and a polynomial to describe a signal and the residual (correlated) background, respectively.
-For $\pi^0$ and $\eta$ measurements, respectively, first and second order polynomials were used.
-Meson raw yields are determined as the difference between the integrals of the bin content and the polynomial in the mass peak regions, which are defined as $0.10<m_{\rm inv}<0.17$ and $0.48<m_{\rm inv}<0.62$ GeV/$c^2$ for $\pi^0$ and $\eta$ peaks, respectively.
+Typical $\gamma\gamma$ invariant mass distributions and corresponding normalized mixed-event background shapes are presented in Fig.~\ref{fig:Fig1_pi0_eta_peaks}, where panels~(a) and (b) correspond to PbSc and PbGl measurements, respectively.
+Note, that in Fig.~\ref{fig:Fig1_pi0_eta_peaks} the foreground and background distributions plotted at $m_{\rm inv} < 0.3$ GeV/$c^2$ correspond to $\pi^0$ meson measurement, while at higher $m_{\rm inv}$ values ones correspond to $\eta$ measurements, so the distributions have different binwidth in the two invariant mass ranges.